integralfx/MemTestHelper/DDR4 OC Guide.md

 ### Intel
 * Loosening tCCDL to 8 may help with stability, especially above 3600MHz.
 * Higher cache (aka uncore, ring) frequency can increase bandwidth and reduce latency.
-* Increase IOL offsets to reduce RTLs and IOLs.
+* After you've finished tightening the timings, you can increase IOL offsets to reduce IOLs.
 Make sure to run a memory test after.
   More info [here](https://hwbot.org/newsflash/3058_advanced_skylake_overclocking_tune_ddr4_memory_rtlio_on_maximus_viii_with_alexaros_guide).
 * If you have an Asus Maximus motherboard and you can't boot, you can try tweaking the skew control values.
   More info [here](https://rog.asus.com/forum/showthread.php?47670-Maximus-7-Gene-The-road-to-overclocking-memory-without-increasing-voltage).